 \section{Applications and Further Notes}

-In Subsection \ref{FNoRT} we will discuss the importance of Ahlswede Dichotomy for arbitrarily varying classical-quantum wiretap channels.
-We will show that it can occur that the deterministic capacity of an arbitrarily varying classical-quantum wiretap channel is not equal to its randomness assisted capacity.
+In Subsection \ref{FNoRT} we will discuss the importance of the Ahlswede dichotomy for arbitrarily varying classical-quantum wiretap channels.
+We will show that it can occur that the deterministic capacity of an arbitrarily varying classical-quantum wiretap channel is not equal to its randomness-assisted capacity.

-In Subsection \ref{TDMfEG} we will give an example which shows that quantum channel with channel uncertainty and eavesdropping is indeed one of the most difficult areas.
-As we already discussed in Section \ref{BDaCS}, we still cannot find a similar result like the Ahlswede Dichotomy for the entanglement generating capacity of an arbitrarily varying quantum channel (cf. Conjecture \ref{AhlswedeConjecture}).
-The example in Subsection \ref{TDMfEG} shows that some techniques for quantum channels without channel uncertainty do not work if we consider quantum channel with channel uncertainty and eavesdropping.

 In Subsection \ref{SuAc} we will show that the research in quantum channels not only sets limitations, but also offers new fascinating possibilities.
-Applying the Ahlswede Dichotomy, we can prove that two arbitrarily varying classical-quantum wiretap channels, both with zero security capacity, allow perfect secure transmission, if we use them together.
+Applying the Ahlswede dichotomy, we can prove that two arbitrarily varying classical-quantum wiretap channels, both with zero security capacity, allow perfect secure transmission, if we use them together.
 This is a phenomenon called ``super-activation'' which appears in quantum information theory (cf. \cite{Li/Wi/Zou/Guo}).